CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-09.md

 ## Lab 9: Configure Session Policies to Monitor and Block Risky Behavior

+## Overview

+In this lab, you will configure a Session Policy in Microsoft Defender for Cloud Apps to monitor and block risky behavior.
+The policy will target non-compliant devices and prevent downloads of high-risk file types from Microsoft SharePoint Online.
+You will validate the configuration by attempting to download a blocked executable file, ensuring that the session policy enforcement works as intended.

+> **⚠ Important Usage Guidance:** Conditional Access and session policies may take several minutes to apply.
+If policy enforcement does not trigger immediately, wait and retry the action in a new browser session or incognito mode.

 1. In Microsoft Defender portal go to **Cloud Apps** → **Policy management**.

 1. On the **Policy management** page, in the **All policies** section click on **+ Create policy**, then select **Session policy**.